prantlf/litevec/README.md

 | LITEVEC_TIMEOUT           | 30         | maximum duration of a request [s]           |
 | RUST_LOG                  | info       | log level (`info`, `debug`, `trace`)        |

+A `.env` file with environment variables will be loaded and processed automatically.

 ## API

 See the summary of the endpoints below, [API details] on a separate page.
 Run `litevec` and open http://localhost:8000/docs to inspect and try the available REST API endpoints live.